EdoardoLaGreca/scrtp/doc/protocol.md

 ## Steps

-Keep in mind that, whenever a fatal error occurs on either side, the side where the error occurred must send an `error` packet with a brief description of what happened.

 At any moment, if the window size changes in the server, the server must send the updated size to the client using the appropriate message before sending the next window frame data.

 The diagram below has a graphical representation of the entire connection process.